 P102: Keep out of reach of children.

-P280: Wear protective gloves/clothing/eye protection/face protection continue rinsing.
-If you feel unwell, contact a Poison Center or a doctor immediately.
+P280: Wear protective gloves/protective clothing/eye protection/face protection P305+P351+ P338+P310: IF IN EYES: rinse cautiously with water for several minutes.
+Remove contact lenses, if present and easy to do; continue rinsing.
+If you feel unwell, contact a Poison Center or a doctor